jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

 what is next?
 *************************************************************************************

-you know a lot, you know
+you know a lot, I know

 * :ref:`how to make a Python test driven development environment manually`
 * :ref:`what an assertion is<what is an assertion?>`